By Pierre Kosmidis

 Information, photos and documents by Lt.
 Col. (ret.)
 Hans Peter Eisenbach, used by kind permission.

 A new book by acclaimed researcher and author Lt.
 Col. (ret.)
-Hans Peter Eisenbach will be published shortly, featuring the history of Sturzkampfgruppe I./3 in 1941.
+Hans Peter Eisenbach is published, featuring the history of Sturzkampfgruppe I./3 in 1941.

 The book documents the history of Sturzkampfgruppe I./3, also known as the “Grazer Gruppe”, in 1941 and represents all 129 group operations that occurred during the attacks in Greece and Yugoslavia, the Mediterranean Sea and North Africa in 1941.